shawntmeyer/AzureVirtualDesktop/docs/avd.md

 **Reference:** [AutoScale Scaling Plan - Microsoft Docs](https://learn.microsoft.com/en-us/azure/virtual-desktop/autoscale-create-assign-scaling-plan)

-### Server-Side Encryption with Customer Managed Keys
+### Customer Managed Keys for Encryption

-This optional feature deploys the required resources & configuration to enable server-side encryption encryption on the session hosts using a customer managed key.
+This optional feature deploys the required resources & configuration to enable virtual machine managed disk encryption on the session hosts using a customer managed key.
 The configuration also enables double encryption which uses a platform managed key in combination with the customer managed key.
-Also, the temp and cache disks are encrypted using the "encryption at host" feature.

-> **NOTE**
-> If deploying a "pooled" host pool with FSLogix, the data in the profile and office containers are encrypted using encryption on the storage service, not the virtual machine.
+The FSLogix storage account can also be encrypted using Customer Managed Keys.

 **Reference:** [Azure Server-Side Encryption - Microsoft Docs](https://learn.microsoft.com/azure/virtual-machines/disk-encryption)

 **Deployed Resources:**

-- Key Vault
+- Key Vault (1 per host pool for VM disks, 1 for each fslogix storage account)
   - Key Encryption Key
 - Disk Encryption Set